Logo

 How do I know if my child’s nervous system is stuck in stress mode?

-What if my child won’t sit still for calming activities?
+What if my child won’t sit still for parasympathetic calming activities?

-Can this help with focus and school behavior?
+Can activating the parasympathetic nervous system help with focus and school behavior?

 Citations